Abandoned & Little-Known Airfields:v

 you would never know there had been an airport there now."

-As seen in the 2002 USGS aerial view of the site of the former Woodbridge Airport,
+As seen in a 2002 USGS aerial view of the site of Woodbridge Airport,

-the southern half of the site has been covered by a shopping center,
+the southern half of the site had been covered by a shopping center & the northern half was covered by housing.

-The water tower which previously held the airport's rotating beacon is still visible on the right edge of the photo.
+The water tower which previously held the airport's rotating beacon was still visible on the right edge of the photo.

 The site of Woodbridge Airport is located northeast of the intersection of Route 641 & Smoketown Road.